victorbnl/victorbnl.github.io/content/_index.md

 [extra.strings]
 heading = "Victor Bonnelle"
 desc = "Hello there!
-I'm a freelance software developer." projects_title = "My projects" contact_title = "Get in touch" contact_desc = "A question?
+I'm a software developer." projects_title = "My projects" contact_title = "Get in touch" contact_desc = "A question?
 A project idea?
 Want to collaborate?
 A suggestion?
 Feel free to send me a message!"